-Dozens of health care workers — doctors, nurses, respiratory therapists and others — touch patients in the hospitals and clinics every day.
-To protect children from infection, we require that patient care workers thoroughly clean their hands before and after caring for each child.
+Hand hygiene is one of the most important and effective ways to keep patients safe from the spread of infections in hospitals.
+One patient in the hospital or clinic may be touched by dozens of health care workers – doctors, nurses, respiratory therapists and so on – in a single day.
+To protect children from infection, we require that patient care professionals thoroughly clean their hands before and after treating each child.

-Hand hygiene means using either alcohol-based hand rub or soap and water, and using the proper hand-hygiene techniques for the appropriate length of time.
+Hand hygiene means using either alcohol-based hand disinfectant or soap and water as well as the proper cleansing techniques for the appropriate length of time.

-At UCSF Benioff Children's Hospital San Francisco, a team of Infection Control staff, doctors, nurses, therapists, technicians, spiritual care staff, engineers and others created a program to ensure proper hand hygiene.
+At UCSF Benioff Children's Hospital San Francisco, a team devoted to infection control – including doctors, nurses, therapists, technicians, spiritual care staff, engineers and others – created a program to ensure proper hand hygiene.

 What does UCSF Benioff Children's Hospital San Francisco do to ensure proper hand hygiene?

-UCSF considers hand hygiene a priority and expects all health care workers to clean their hands every time they go in or out of a patient's hospital or exam room.
+UCSF considers hand hygiene a priority and expects all health care workers to clean their hands every time they go into or out of a patient's hospital or exam room.

-Data about hand-hygiene compliance are collected through monitoring, both discreetly and openly, and on video camera in some areas.
+We collect data on hand hygiene compliance through monitoring, both discreetly and openly, and on video camera in some areas.
 A daily compliance report is available.
-When someone fails to follow proper hand hygiene, they are reminded about and coached on the correct techniques.
+When someone fails to follow proper hand hygiene, they receive a reminder and coaching on correct techniques.

-In fiscal year 2020, UCSF Benioff Children's Hospital San Francisco achieved 95 percent hand-hygiene compliance.
+In fiscal year 2022, UCSF Benioff Children's Hospital San Francisco achieved 96% hand-hygiene compliance.

 How do you know hand hygiene makes a difference?

 UCSF and other institutions have studied the impact of hand hygiene on infection rates.
-Hand hygiene is one of many measures at UCSF Benioff Children's Hospital San Francisco that have helped reduce the rate of infections such as central line-associated bloodstream infections.
-Our infection rates continue to decline.
+Hand hygiene is one of many measures at UCSF Benioff Children's Hospital San Francisco that have helped reduce the rate of infections.

 Contact us